 Women's Clothes in the 19th Century

 In the early 19th century women wore light dresses.
 In the 1830s they had puffed sleeves.
 In the 1850s they wore frames of whalebone or steel wire called crinolines under their skirts.
 In the late 1860s Victorian women began to wear a kind of half crinoline.
 The front of the skirt was flat but the it bulged outwards at the back.
 This was called a bustle and it disappeared in the 1890s.

-From the 1840s onwards it was fashionable for women to have very small waists so they wore corsets.
+From the 1840s onward it was fashionable for women to have very small waists so they wore corsets.

 A number of inventions to do with clothing were made in the 19th century.
+Thomas Hancock invented elastic in 1820.
 The safety pin was invented in 1849 by Walter Hunt.
 The electric iron was invented by Henry Seely in 1882 but it did not become common until the 1930s.
-Dry cleaning was invented in 1855.
 The zip fastener was invented in 1893 by Whitcomb Judson.
 An improved version was patented in 1913 by Gideon Sundback.